Yancy-Godoy/Yancy-Godoy/README.md

 - 👋 Hi, I’m @Yancy-Godoy
 - 👀 I’m interested in cloud computing, automation and scripting.
 - 🌱 I’m currently learning CCNA and Python next up GCP...
+- 🖥️ I work as an Applications Analyst Support for Google Workspace

 <!--- - 💞️ I’m looking to collaborate on ...